Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping

 \subsection{Comparisons through Measures of Success}

 We begin with model \eqref{foragingsuccess}.
-In \cite{Fagan2017}, the objective is to use the \textit{foraging success} (defined in \eqref{foragingsuccessdefn}) as a measure to compare different diffusion and advection rates, as well as differing forms of perception kernels and perceptual radii.
+In \cite{Fagan2017}, the objective is to use the \textit{foraging success} \eqref{foragingsuccessdefn} as a measure to compare different diffusion and advection rates, as well as differing forms of perception kernels and perceptual radii.
 Interestingly, the foraging success is found to be non-monotone with respect to perceptual radius $R$ in certain environments, see \cite[Figure 3]{Fagan2017}.
 On the other hand, the foraging success is monotonically increasing with respect to the advection rate $\a$ under the special case when $R \to 0^+$, see \cite[Figure 2]{Fagan2017}.
-This provides further insights into questions such as: What is the optimal detection scale for non-local information gathering?
-For what kinds of movement and detection does non-local information provide a benefit?
-For what kind of landscapes is non-local information most useful?
-One important aspect to note here is that these questions are possible to answer due to an available measure to infer comparatively \textit{better} or \textit{worse} scenarios within the context of this single model.
+This provides insights into: \textit{What is the optimal detection scale for nonlocal information gathering?}; \textit{For what kinds of movement and detection does nonlocal information provide a benefit?}; or \textit{For what kind of landscapes is nonlocal information most useful?} One important aspect to note here is that these questions are possible to answer due to an available measure to infer comparatively \textit{better} or \textit{worse} scenarios within the context of this single model.

-Model \eqref{foragingsuccess} is most closely related to the new models \eqref{scalar-eqn-averagedensity} and \eqref{scalar-eqn-percapitadensity} in that the resource density is a given function.
-There are no existing results concerning these models, and so this opens an interesting avenue for investigation: which knowledge strategies are optimal in terms of the foraging success \eqref{foragingsuccess} for models \eqref{scalar-eqn-averagedensity} and \eqref{scalar-eqn-percapitadensity}?
+Model \eqref{foragingsuccess} is most closely related to the new models \eqref{scalar-eqn-averagedensity} and \eqref{scalar-eqn-percapitadensity} in that the resource density is given {a priori}.
+There are no existing results concerning these models, and so this opens an interesting avenue for investigation. \begin{oppr} Which knowledge-based strategies are optimal in terms of the foraging success \eqref{foragingsuccess} for models \eqref{scalar-eqn-averagedensity} and \eqref{scalar-eqn-percapitadensity}?
 How do these insights compare to results obtained in \cite{Fagan2017}?
 It may be the case that one strategy is not always optimal, and so it becomes interesting to consider under which conditions or under which model formulation a given strategy is advantageous.
 This can also provide insight into how much optimal strategy predictions depend on the underlying model itself. \end{oppr}

-Motivated by these types of investigations, one may then expand this exploration to any model which can be investigated through any of the alternative measures of success introduced in Section \ref{sec:measuresofsuccess}.
-For models that feature an explicit resource density, it would be interesting to compare the results between foraging success and a modified foraging success as defined in \eqref{foragingsuccessdefn} and \eqref{foragingsuccessmod}. respectively.
-For models that feature population dynamics, a similar exploration could be done through the Net Growth measure defined in \eqref{netgrowth}.
-Each of these measures is best studied through numerical simulation, as these quantities are almost surely intractable through analysis alone.